 Vitamin D deficiency in childhood is a re-emerging public health problem in developed countries.
 In addition to skeletal consequences, the vitamin deficiency is involved in the development of serious health extra-skeletal problems in childhood.
-Scientists have researched the available evidence in the field and the limitations of current strategies to control this condition.
+Scientists have now researched available evidence in the field as well as the limitations of current strategies to control this condition.

 Vitamin D deficiency (also known as Hypovitaminosis D) in childhood is a re-emerging public health problem in developed countries.
 The deficiency of vitamin D is known to cause rickets in children and osteomalacia (softening of the bones) in adults.
 Over the past two decades, new life style habits, the current obesity epidemic in children and adolescents and other preventable risk factors have led to a resurgence of nutritional rickets.

 Vitamin D status is a major determinant of bone health in infants, children and adolescents, but increasing evidence shows that this vitamin has also important extra-skeletal effects.
 In this regard, the influence of vitamin D on the immune system through the modulation of both innate and adaptive immunity is of particular importance.